chaimaeazg/GENAI-BOOTCAMP/sentence-constructor/claude/prompt.md

 - Try and provide a non-nested bulleted list
 - talk about the vocabulary but try to leave out the spanish words because the student can refer to the vocabulary table

-- refernece the <file>considerations-examples.xml</file> for good consideration examples
+- reference to the <file>considerations-examples.xml</file> for good consideration examples

 ## Teacher Tests